-Mimi has organised the national Week of Media Literacy for four times.
-She developed a successfull co-campaigning format aligning the activities of over 150 partner organisations during the week of 2018.
-A special project within the week is the price winning interactive media literacy game called ‘MediaMasters’.
-Mimi leads the concept development and production of this multimedia game.
-In 2018 more than a 180.000 children aged 10 to 12 yrs join MediaMasters, ~ 40% of all children in this agegroup.
+Mimi has developed a successful co-campaigning format aligning the activities of over 200 partner organizations during the annual Week of Media Literacy and for 5 years she was project managing the price-winning interactive media literacy game called ‘Media Masters’, which reaches 40% of the students in the age group of 10-12 year olds.
 The game introduces primary school pupils to the opportunities and threats of (digital) media in an entertaining manner.
-The children are challenged to develop a critical look and a conscious attitude.
+The children are triggered to develop a critical look and a conscious attitude.
 She is currently managing a new project which aims to bring education about disinformation into Intermediate vocational education.